Trentonom0r3/After-Diffusion/README.md

   - Option to run SD only on frames corresponding to markers!

 - Loading Bar
-  - Get Real time updates from SD in the CEP extension'
+  - Get Real time updates from SD in the CEP extension!

+- Work Area Fix
+  - Work with any work area, even when start is not at frame 0.

 ## Updates in After-Diffusion V2.0